Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Application to Gravitational-Wave Data

 \subsection{Magnetic Field Transients from Lightning stroke}

-First, {\it CAGMon} tool can be applied to investigate a magnetic field transient noise caused by a lightning stroke event observed by the KAGRA collaboration that was verified by a clear causal relationship between two channels in \cite{Washimi:2021ogz}.
+First, {\it CAGMon} tool can be applied to investigate a magnetic field transient noise caused by a lightning stroke event observed by the KAGRA collaboration that was verified by a clear mutual relationship between two channels in \cite{Washimi:2021ogz}.
 A lightning stroke is a locally enormous release of electromagnetic waves, which clearly affects to \ac{gw} detector by a sudden variance of magnetic fields.
+Note that the relevant studies in LIGO, Virgo, and KAGRA are shown in terms of a short duration magnetic fields effect \cite{Kowalska-Leszczynska:2016low}, the amplified magnetic effect in the underground site \cite{Atsuta:2016wxo}, and the transient magnetic effects caused by a large scale lightning strike during GW150914 \cite{LIGOScientific:2016gtq}.

-KAGRA \ac{gw} detector was influenced by a lightning stroke at 02:38:40.38 on March 21, 2020 UTC, which was recorded in the \ac{gw} strain channel and magnetometers.
+KAGRA \ac{gw} detector was influenced by a lightning stroke at 02:38:40.38 on March 21, 2020, UTC, which was recorded in the \ac{gw} strain channel and magnetometers.
 This detection was the first evidence observed by the KAGRA \ac{gw} detector that the lightning strokes in the atmosphere would be able to affect the underground-based GW detector within the detection range.
-The data recorded in magnetometer can propagate to the primary channel of the KAGRA \ac{gw} detector, producing a coincident transient noise in the primary channel with a significant association.
-Hence, we can infer that there exist a significant causal relationship between the primary channel and the magnetometer-related channels.
+The disturbance caused by the electromagnetic fields from the lightning stroke can affect the \ac{gw} strain channel of the KAGRA \ac{gw} detector, producing a coincident transient noise in the strain channel with a significant association.
+Hence, we can infer that there exists a significant correlation between the \ac{gw} strain channel and the magnetometer-related channels.
 The omega-scan spectrogram plots based on Q-transform are presented in Fig. \ref{Fig.qscan}.